Breaking Barriers: How UX Can Promote Health Equity & Inclusion

 How UX Can Promote Healthcare Equity and Inclusion_06

-User experience has the potential to drive positive change in healthcare, improve patient centricity, and promote health equity and inclusion.
+User experience has the potential to drive positive change in healthcare, improve patient centricity, and advance health equity and inclusion.
 It is our responsibility to prioritize and invest in digital health solutions that are accessible, user-friendly, and inclusive for all individuals, especially those from disadvantaged groups.
-Together, we can harness the power of digital technology to create a more equitable and inclusive healthcare landscape that benefits everyone, regardless of their background or circumstances.
+Together, we can harness the power of digital technology to address health equity and create a more equitable and inclusive health system that benefits everyone, regardless of their background or circumstances.

 References